 Do I Have to See a Clinician Before I Can Get Contraceptives?

 If you are new to the CCare program at SHS, you will need to schedule an initial office visit for contraceptive counseling.
 This appointment takes approximately 40 minutes.
 During this appointment your clinician will discuss different contraceptive methods and will help you choose the best method for your lifestyle.
-A prescription will be sent to the pharmacy where you will use your CCare pharmacy card to pick up your prescription.
+A prescription will be sent to the pharmacy, where you can pick it up.
 If you need emergency contraception before your initial visit, you can purchase it over the counter at the SHS pharmacy for minimal cost.

 Do I Have to Have an Annual Exam to Start Contraceptives?